 But there is a downside, too: Because traffic is up, people are going to fewer wineries each trip, because these experiences take longer.
 People are lingering.
 So every winery has to work to be one of the stops people don’t want to miss.

-Dave: So what about the future, then?
+CPL: So what about the future, then?
 Where is DTC going from here?

 Lesley: The dance gets faster—consumer expectations continue to evolve, wineries learn how to be more successful, and thus the competition gets tighter.
 Wineries need to constantly change and adapt to be proactive and strategic, and from a much more critical point of view.